 The will to fight

 Having the will to fight is very important in extreme sports.
-It is this part of the psyche that gives us precious seconds to master the situation and helps overcome the primal, instinctive reflexes developed in us by nature.
+It is the part of the psyche that gives us precious seconds to master the situation and helps overcome the primal, instinctive reflexes developed in us by nature.
 In addition, emergency situations most often happen suddenly (loss of visibility, scuba regulator malfunction, flooded diving mask).
-A “fight, don’t flee” attitude then allows us to go into action despite unfavorable conditions, or if action is impossible to keep cool until help arrives.
+A “fight, don’t flee” attitude allows us to go into action despite unfavorable conditions or if action is impossible to keep cool until help arrives.
 However, these two factors – rescue skills and the will to fight – are impossible to develop if all the time we dive with the attitude of “as if what, I have a partner who is experienced – he will help me”.

 My buddy